Biol551-CSUN/Fallah/README.md

 # Fallah
-### Graduate researcher from Dr. De Bellard's Molecular and Cellular Biology lab.
+### Graduate researcher from Dr. Maria De Bellard's Molecular and Cellular Biology lab.
 My research area uses Rat models to investigate the pathological mechanisms that give rise to Ataxia, a neurological condition.

 #### This respository contains the weekly folders for the **Spring 2023 CSUN Computer modeling** clas and lab sessions.
 Each Week contains a _Script_, _Data_ and _Output_ folder.